sarhana-adh/DandI-Assignment/README.md

 ### Spinner and Dice Game -

 On uploading the code to an M5 Stack atom matrix and supllying the Atom Matrix with power, the matrix creates a wifi access point.
-The wifi named "Group-10" can be connect using any deive that can be connected to a wifi server.
+The wifi named "Group-10" can be connect using any device that can be connected to a wifi server.
 The password for this server is:
 ##### 12345678
 On connecting the device to this wifi server, open http://192.168.4.1/ on a browser in this device.
 THe webpage displays dice number as shown below and works simulataneously with the atom (same number is displayed on the atom).